 New York City Spending

-Through January 31, 2026, the City of New York had recorded expenditures of $1.47 billion in Fiscal Year (FY) 2023, $3.75 billion in FY 2024, $3.02 billion in FY 2025 and $947.4 million in FY 2026.
+Through March 31, 2026, the City of New York had recorded expenditures of $1.47 billion in Fiscal Year (FY) 2023, $3.75 billion in FY 2024, $3.02 billion in FY 2025 and $1.10 billion in FY 2026.
 However, FY 2026 expenses are not yet final.
-The largest spending is for payments to the Departments of Homeless Services and Social Services for emergency shelter costs, followed by NYC Health + Hospitals (H+H), which led the operation of the Humanitarian Emergency Response and Relief Centers (HERRCs).
+The largest cumulative spending is for payments to the Department of Homeless Services (DHS) for emergency shelter costs, followed by NYC Health + Hospitals (H+H), which led the operation of the Humanitarian Emergency Response and Relief Centers (HERRCs).
+By FY 2026, costs shifted predominantly to DHS as the City closed multiple HERRCs.

 Figure 3 – New York City Asylum Seeker Expenses by Agency, FY 2023, FY 2024, FY 2025 and FY 2026